 An old IT room is refurbished for the start of the 2019-20 academic year to provide a House Hub - a dedicated space for House activities and competitions to take place.

-Guildford High School is named one of the top schools in The Sunday Times Schools Guide 2020.
+Guildford High School is named The Sunday Times Southeast Independent School of the Decade.